MasonMarinko/readme-generator/README.md

 ## Installation
-no installation instructions
+Do this then that then that

 ## Usage
-no example are needed
+there are no usage instructions